Last Updated on July 18, 2023

 Harrah’s Cherokee Casino Resort was North Carolina‘s first casino and one of the best getaways in the beautiful Smoky Mountains portion of our Blue Ridge Mountains.
 Operated by Caesars Entertainment, Harrah’s offers gaming for ages 21 and up in a state-of-the-art setting.

 Live table games, electronic and video gaming machines, and sports betting are a few of the exciting things to do at this resort.
-Our guide features all of it, including some tips we want to share after staying here, too.
+Our guide features all of it, including some tips we want to share after our own experience staying here, too.

 Here’s how we’ve organized the guide: